 Issue Credits Credit summary Mat 01 Building climate impact Up to 5 To contribute towards reducing climate impact of buildings.
 Mat 03 Responsible sourcing of construction products 4 Materials sourced in accordance with a sustainable procurement plan.
-Key building materials are responsibly sourced to reduce environmental and socio- economic impacts.
-Mat 05 Designing for durability and resilience Mat 06 Material efficiency 1 Opportunities and measures have been identified and taken to optimise the use of materials.
+Key building materials are responsibly sourced to reduce environmental and socioeconomic impacts.
+Mat 05 Designing for durability and resilience 1 The building and landscape incorporate measures to reduce impacts associated with damage and wear and tear, thereby prolonging the lifespan of the building.
+Relevant building elements incorporate appropriate design and specification measures to limit material degradation due to environmental factors.
+Mat 06 Material efficiency 1 Opportunities and measures have been identified and taken to optimise the use of materials.
 Mat 07 Hazardous substances 2 Minimised use of hazardous substances in building materials and installation products.
 Use of logbook for building materials and installations.